 Hostinger is currently our top-rated budget hosting provider here at Website Planet, and for good reason: the starting prices are low enough that almost anyone can afford to make their first website and (hopefully) start making money off it, if that is the goal.
 It’s also quite beginner-friendly, it provides good support, and it delivers some of the best server performance available from shared hosting.

 But all the low starting prices and easy-to-use features in the world won’t stop a hacker.
-Fortunately, Hostinger has kitted its servers out with a wide range of effective security tools, outlined below.
+Fortunately, Hostinger has kitted its servers out with a wide range of effective security tools, outlined in the feature section below.

 A free domain name is included with some hosting plans from Hostinger